Report on a Threatened Species:

 If so, in what niches will it end up?

-Or will Forked Aster drop out in the mid or long run?
+Or will Forked Aster drop out in the mid or long term?

 Initially, will this rare species serve as a useful “cover crop” and niche creator that will facilitate the recovery of ecosystem health and biodiversity recovery overall?

-Also – from a variety of perspectives suggested by these results, are we restoring the past or creating a novel ecosystem?
+Also – from a variety of perspectives suggested by these results – are we restoring the past? or creating a novel ecosystem? or what?

 Background